 Permission to Operate (P.T.O)

-This is the final step towards connecting a new solar system to the public grid. means a letter or other communication from the applicable Utility granting permission to interconnect a Solar Installation and operate it in parallel with the applicable public utility grid.
+This is the final step towards connecting a new solar system to the public grid.
+Permission to Operate often is given as a letter or other communication from the applicable Utility granting permission to interconnect a Solar Installation and operate it in parallel with the applicable public utility grid.

 Across different localities, homeowners looking to go solar must meet a variety of permitting requirements.
 The timeline related to permitting depends on the state, local government, type and size of the system.